2025lecyashwanthgmc-ai/Experiment-2/README.md

 **Justification**

-Placing the operating point at **half the supply voltage** provides equal headroom for positive and negative output swings, thereby maximizing dynamic range.
+Placing the operating point at **half the supply voltage** provides equal headroom for both positive and negative output swings.
+This ensures that the output signal can vary symmetrically around the quiescent point without causing the transistor to enter cutoff or triode region.

+As a result, the amplifier can produce a larger undistorted output signal and utilize the available supply voltage more effectively, thereby maximizing the **dynamic range** of the circuit.

 ---
 ## Source Voltage Selection